JuliaData/DataFramesMeta.jl/docs/src/index.md

 will error in DataFrames.

-For consistency, this restriction in the input column types also applies to `@with` and `@eachrow`.
-You cannot mix integer column references with `Symbol` or string column references in `@with` and `@eachrow` in any part of the expression, but you can mix `Symbol`s and strings.
+For consistency, this restriction in the input column types also applies to `@withcols` and `@eachrow`.
+You cannot mix integer column references with `Symbol` or string column references in `@withcols` and `@eachrow` in any part of the expression, but you can mix `Symbol`s and strings.
 The following will fail:

 ```julia